It is our goal to build an efficient and modern wastewater treatment plant of the 2020s that

 Uses its own energy

 The treatment plant produces heat energy above its own needs.
-Apart from the biogas power energy production, heat is recoverd from treated wastewater, among others.
+Apart from the biogas power energy production, heat is recovered from treated wastewater, among others.
 Electricity produced from biogas generated in the anaerobic digestion facilities equates to more than the half of total electricity need of the plant.
-Heat generated by the electricty production and operations of large machines is recovered.
+Heat generated by the electricity production and operations of large machines is recovered.
 It is used for instance for heating the sludge to be digested and supply air of the treatment plant.

 Blends in with the surroundings